A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data

 \subsection{Craniofacial Data}

-Of particular interest to clinicians is craniofacial data, which is a series of measurements taken to capture the shape of the face and mouth.
+Of particular interest to clinicians is craniofacial data \cite{CFOSA2017}, which is a series of measurements taken to capture the shape of the face and mouth.
 There are two reasons for a potential preference for craniofacial data instead of survey or PSG data.
 First, craniofacial data is inexpensive and takes minutes to measure, and therefore takes up far fewer resources than those needed for a PSG.
-The accessibility of this data is demonstrated in our data set, which is complete for all craniofacial measurements.
-Second, craniofacial data consist of quantitative measurements, which reduces some bias that may come up in qualitative survey questions.
+The accessibility of this data is demonstrated in our data set, which is complete for all craniofacial measurements, eliminating the need for imputation of data.
+Second, craniofacial data consists of quantitative measurements, which may reduce bias that may arise in responses to qualitative survey questions.

-There are nine craniofacial measurements we consider in our analysis.
-Figure \ref{fig:CF_illustrate} in the appendix depicts the first eight features, while the ninth, the Craniofacial Index, is a sum of these first eight measurements.
+There are nine craniofacial measurements we consider in our analysis. \textbf{Figure \ref{fig:CF_illustrate}} depicts the first eight features, while the ninth, the Craniofacial Index, is a sum of these first eight measurements.
 The measurements are defined as follows \cite{CFindex2014}: